BEF Carbon Credit Portfolio

 Taking out the greenhouse gas trash with landfill combustion

 Methane has more than 80 times the climate warming impacts over carbon dioxide.
 By collecting and combusting methane, the Rio Grande Valley landfill gas project reduces greenhouse gases and improves local air quality.
-This project meets the criteria for the Core Carbon Principles and has been approved by the Integrity Council for the Voluntary Carbon Market.

 CAR, CCP